When investing, fees can be confusing. There are five fees or costs to be considered:

 The price someone is willing to buy an ETF for is the bid.
 The price they are willing to sell it for is called the ask.
 The difference in price between the bid and ask is the bid/ask spread.
 The trading cost associated with buying at ETF is normally half the bid/ask spread.

-The average trading cost at the time of writing for our standard portfolios is approximately 0.05% and for our ethical portfolio it is approximately between 0.07-0.10% depending on what risk of portfolio you are in.
-Please note that these costs can change over time but the good news is that in recent years these costs have come down and with the continued rise in popularity of ETFs these costs should fall more over time.
+The average trading cost at the time of writing for our standard portfolios is approximately between 0.06-0.07% and for our ethical portfolios it is approximately between 0.07-0.11% depending on what risk of portfolio you are in.
+Please note that these costs can change over time but the good news is that in recent years these costs have come down and with the continued rise in popularity of ETFs these costs are expected to fall more over time.
 You can find out more about bid/ask spreads here.

 You don't pay a bid/ask spread directly.
 The money is not taken from your account, what happens is that you receive a slightly lower price when selling or pay a slightly higher price when buying.